guifel/nocust-client-doc/README.md

 ## Introduction

 The `nocust-client-library` allows you to interact with [NOCUST](https://liquidity.network/NOCUST_Liquidity_Network_Paper.pdf) non-custodian off-chain payment hubs.
 It is a layer 2 solution to scale blockchain such as Ethereum and it works today!
-In this document we will describe the client library that allows developers to build wallets with full off-chain capabilities.
+In this document, we will describe the client library that allows developers to build wallets with full off-chain capabilities.
 The library enables you to deposit and Withdraw Ether or ERC-20 tokens in or out of the payment hub, make payments and Initiate disputes.
-The library insures internally the security of the off-chain wallet by monitoring the smart-contract of the payment hub and the state of the payment hub.
-Further the library allow users to make off-chain token swaps.
+The library ensures internally the security of the off-chain wallet by monitoring the smart-contract of the payment hub and the state of the payment hub.
+Furthermore, the library allows users to make off-chain token swaps.

 ## Installation